The Seminar

 - If you are concerned about whether the follow-up training will expect a considerable amount of work, then know that yes, it will!
 The follow-up training is substantial because the stakes are so high, the enemy is so powerful, and most of us are not fit for work in a harvest field.
 Besides, we regularly work hard for other matters that are not as valuable as the pearl of great price.
 Jesus didn’t lower the bar of discipleship or training.
 Neither should we.

 - If you are concerned about whether Empowering Subjects will change anything, then remember, we need to do what’s right regardless of results (cf. Ecclesiastes 11:4).
 It is the Lord who gives the increase, anyway, not only in outreach but also in training for outreach.
 Still, I am thoroughly convinced that good material + God’s work + open-hearted members will affect people significantly and lead them to be the workers Jesus said are needed.
+I’ve seen God change people through Empowering Subjects, and you can see or hear the perspective of some previous participants here.
 We need to do our part, pray, and rely on God to work.

 Want to talk about it?
 Have questions?